 Oxford Catalysts is an SME that spun out of the University of Oxford at the end of 2005 with two platform catalyst technologies focused in the area of clean energy and clean fuels.
 The company completed an Initial Public Offering (IPO) on the AIM Market of the London Stock Exchange in April 2006, raising £15 million and enabling it quickly to set up its own laboratories and begin to focus on developing its catalysts for the first targeted applications.
-Whilst seeking out and working with clients with specific commercial targets for its technology, the company identified, and ultimately, in 2008, acquired, a US spin-out company called Velocys, which was developing an platform to exploit the type of highly active catalyst enabled by the Oxford Catalysts technology.
-Today, commercial roll-out of Oxford Catalysts' Fischer-Tropsch reactors synthesis gas (a mixture of carbon monoxide and hydrogen).
+Whilst seeking out and working with clients with specific commercial targets for its technology, the company identified, and ultimately, in 2008, acquired, a US spin-out company called Velocys, which was developing an impressive portfolio of microchannel reactor technology, and thus provided a perfect platform to exploit the type of highly active catalysts 'Fischer-Tropsch reactors and active catalyst has begun.
+The reactors produce synthetic crude oil from a feed of synthesis gas (a mixture of carbon monoxide and hydrogen).
 Together with its delivery partners the company offers a complete gas-to-liquids solution, producing ultra-clean diesel.
 In April 2013, Ventech Engineers International placed an order worth \$8 million for Oxford Catalysts' Fischer-Tropsch reactors - sufficient for a plant producing around 1,400 barrels per day of liquid products.
-The company has been able to raise further funds in the UK markets amounting to a total of over £55 million since the IPO, the latest, an oversubscribed placing in January 2013 worth £30 million to support
+The company has been able to raise further funds in the UK markets amounting to a total of over £55 million since the IPO, the latest, an oversubscribed placing in January 2013 worth £30 million to support commercialisation activities.

 The technology was first demonstrated in the Austrian eco-town of Güssing, where the town's heat and power is produced from a woodchip gasifier.
 The Oxford Catalysts trial unit took a slip-stream off the gasifier output as its feed, and ran for over a year producing synthetic crude oil.
 This successful demonstration has led to significant commercial interest in the technology and the two most advanced projects serve as important exemplars of the technology's potential.
-First, Solena Fuels, waste-to-fuels plant to supply British Airways with jet fuel at London City Airport by 2015, has specified Oxford Catalysts' Fischer-Tropsch technology for the project.
-Secondly, in the selected to provide Fischer-Tropsch technology for a gas-to-liquids plant for Calumet L.P., who will use shale gas as an input to produce ultra-high quality specialty products economics of the project are regarded as highly attractive a conclusion that should raise interest here in the UK as we move towards exploiting our shale gas reserves.
+First, Solena Fuels, who are to build a municipal waste-to-fuels plant to supply British Airways with jet fuel at London City Airport by 2015, has specified Oxford Catalysts' Fischer-Tropsch technology for the project.
+Secondly, in the selected to provide Fischer-Tropsch technology for a gas-to-liquids plant for Calumet Specialty Products Partners L.P., who will use shale gas as quality specialty products economics of the project are regarded as highly attractive interest here in the UK as we move towards exploiting our shale gas reserves.